RockhurstHS/STEAM-Blog/_posts/2020-06-12-Assessing-Entrepreneurial-Mindset-Education.md

 tags: communication-arts
 ---

 As an educator, how do we know if a student learned?
 What areas were learned best and what evidence of that learning are we able to capture?
-In the Entrepreneurship for Others class, the “Entrepreneurial Mindset Self-Assessment” serves as one tool to track student learning.
+In the Entrepreneurship for Others class, the <i>Entrepreneurial Mindset Self-Assessment</i> serves as one tool to track student learning.
 The self-assessment is given to students on the first day of class and the last day of class.
 For the Fall of 2020, the self-assessment was also given on the first day of online-learning once the worldwide pandemic led to shelter-in-place orders from the city mayor.
 This self-assessment provides some useful quantitative data.

-The main course objective challenges students to define what it means to have an ‘entrepreneurial mindset’.
+The main course objective challenges students to define what it means to have an <i>entrepreneurial mindset</i>.
 On the first day of class, they are asked to submit a definition and their final paper for the semester allows students to reflect on the various learnings over the course of the semester and articulate how that original definition evolved.
 This qualitative data sheds quite a bit of insight into the quantitative self-assessment results.

 Below is a list of four growth categories from the self-assessment.